kyzn/kyzn.org/README.md

 This repository includes blog content, templates, stylesheets and images used in [kivanc's blog](https://kyzn.org/).
 For script that processes content, see [mini-plerd](https://github.com/kyzn/mini-plerd).

 ![Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](/extras/images/by-nc-sa.png)

+Note that this is replaced with hugo.
+See [kyzn/blog](https://github.com/kyzn/blog).